thelfer/MFrontGenericInterfaceSupport/docs/papers/joss/paper.md

 ## `FEniCS`

-!["Figure 1: Large strain elasto-plastic modelling of a notched bar"](img/FEniCS.png "Large strain elasto-plastic modelling of a notched bar")
+!["Figure 1: Large strain elastoplastic modelling of a notched bar"](img/FEniCS.png "Large strain elastoplastic modelling of a notched bar")

 `FEniCS` is a popular open-source computing platform for solving partial differential equations [@logg_automated_2012;@alnaes_fenics_2015].

-Non linear mechanics computations combining `FEniCS` at the equilibrium scale and `MFront` to describe the constitutive equations can be performed through the `python` bindings of `MGIS` as demonstrated by Bleyer et al (see [@bleyer_elasto-plastic_2019;@bleyer_fenics_2019]).
+Non-linear mechanics computations combining `FEniCS` at the equilibrium scale and `MFront` to describe the constitutive equations can be performed through the `python` bindings of `MGIS` as demonstrated by Bleyer et al. (see [@bleyer_elasto-plastic_2019;@bleyer_fenics_2019]).

-Extensions to finite strain elasto-plasticity as been recently added as shown on Figure 1 which models a tensile test on a notched bar^[This case is adapted from a non-regression test of `Code_Aster` finite element solver, see @edf_ssna303_2011 for details].
+Extensions to finite strain elastoplasticity have been recently added as shown in Figure 1 which models a tensile test on a notched bar^[This case is adapted from a non-regression test of `Code_Aster` finite element solver, see @edf_ssna303_2011 for details].

 ## `OpenGeoSys`